-Business Conc Ethics luct & Directors Senior Management Employees (a) Conflict of Interest A director should avoid situations that may compromise his impartiality.
-If an actual or potential conflict of interest may arise on his part, a director should fully and immediately disclose it and should not participate in the decision-making process, or should seriously consider resigning if there exists a continuing material conflict of interest. liable for violation of the they are found guilty o byees of the Company are the Employee Handbook if fengaging in competitive similar to those of the (b) Conduct of Business an Dealings A director should conduct fair business transactions with the Company and ensure that his personal liable for violation of the they are found guilty inefficiency, incompeten oyees of the Company are ne Employee Handbook if of committing acts of ce, and negligence relative committing petty or other
+Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest A director should avoid situations that may compromise his impartiality.
+If an actual or potential conflict of interest may arise on his part, a director should fully and immediately disclose it and should not participate in the decision-making process, or should seriously consider resigning if there exists a continuing material conflict of interest. liable for violation of the they are found guilty of oyees of the Company are ne Employee Handbook if f engaging in competitive similar to those of the

-&lt;sup>3 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.
+3 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.